Radiosurgery for brain tumours

 Radiosurgery may also not be suitable if there are certain nerves running through the treatment area.
-The nerves could be given too much radiation.
-Then they would be damaged.
+The nerves could get too much radiation and be damaged.
 This could cause problems, what those problems are depends on what the function of those nerves.
 Your doctor will talk to you about the risks and benefits of the treatment.

-Once the frame is in place, the doctors and radiographers check it to make sure everything has been done properly.
-Then you will have a CT scan or MRI scan with the frame in place.
-After that, there will be a wait while your treatment is planned.
-This can take a couple of hours.
-During the wait, you can have something to eat and drink unless there are medical reasons why you shouldn't.
+After the scan there is a wait while your treatment team plans the treatment.
+This can take up to a couple of hours.
+During this time, you can have something to eat and drink unless there are medical reasons why you shouldn't.

-There are not usually any other symptoms.
+There are not usually any other side effects.
 But tell your doctor or nurse if you have any new symptoms or your old symptoms seem to be getting worse.

 A small number of people have long term side effects from radiosurgery.
-This is because you have a very high dose of radiation delivered to a very small area.
+This is because you have a very high dose of radiation given to a very small area.
 Over a period of time the treated area may develop a small area of dead cells.
 This is called radiation necrosis.
 Most people who develop this have no symptoms.
 The affected area is too small to make any difference to them.
-These days, these side effects are less likely because of the treatment doses used.

 In people who develop radiation necrosis after radiosurgery, fewer than 1 in 10 have swelling that is large enough to cause symptoms.
 If you do develop this, your specialist will give you steroids to take.
 Some people need high doses of steroids for long periods of time.
 An even smaller proportion of people need surgery to remove the dead tissue.
 In people who develop radiation necrosis, fewer than 1 in 20 need surgery to have the area of dead tissue removed.